JeroTan/JSArmyKnife/README.md

-# TemplateJS
+# JSArmyKnife
-Template For Building an App using JS
+All of the tools that you (might) need for Building an App, Server, Web using JS